 brightness = C • (pixel value)gamma

 where C is a constant.
-Displays for Macintosh computers operate at a gamma of 1.8, while older PC monitors function at a gamma of 2.5.
+Displays for Mac computers operate at a gamma of 1.8, while older PC monitors function at a gamma of 2.5.
 The following graph illustrates brightness vs. pixel value for gammas of 1.8 and 2.5.
-Notice that, for the same pixel value, the display on a Macintosh is brighter than a PC.
+Notice that, for the same pixel value, the display on a Mac is brighter than a PC.
 Here is the source code used to create the graph.

 This difference is causing difficulty for online retailers.
 Customers view and order a red sweater, using a MAC, only to find a burgundy sweater in their mailbox!
 There's currently a push to standardize monitor display parameters so that everyone sees the same colors when viewing pages on the web.
 The standard chosen is the sRGB standard that specifies a gamma of 2.2.